Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Theoretical framework

 \subsection{Inflation model}

 Inflation is assumed to be a period of quasi-de Sitter spacetime.
-The simplest realization is single-field slow-roll inflation, where the assumed (scalar) field slows down dramatically.
-The kinetic energy is negligible compared to the potential energy and therefore the equation of state becomes $\omega \approx -1$.
-This leads the Universe to expand exponentially.
-The equation of motion of the inflaton field and Friedmann equations of first and second kind expressed in conformal time $\tau$ are
+The simplest realization is single-field slow-roll inflation, where the potential energy dominates the energy density of the scalar field.
+This leads the Universe to expand (approximately) exponentially.
+As the inflaton field is nearly homogeneous, we can use the Friedmann-Lemaître-Robertson-Walker (FLRW) metric to describe the background geometry